fabiodellanna/docsify-poc/docs/README.md

 E2005

-A telephone number must be provided for the delivery instruction “Notify delivery by telephone” (ZAW3213).
+A telephone number must be provided for the delivery instruction "Notify delivery by telephone" (ZAW3213).

 E2006

-A valid delivery date must be stated for the delivery instruction “Specific delivery date: deliver on ...”
+A valid delivery date must be stated for the delivery instruction "Specific delivery date: deliver on ..."
 (ZAW3217).

 E2007

-A “parcel number” and a “parcel total” must be provided for the delivery instruction “Deliver when all items have arrived” (ZAW3218).
+A "parcel number" and a "parcel total" must be provided for the delivery instruction "Deliver when all items have arrived" (ZAW3218).

 E2008

-A “deposit point” must be provided for the delivery instruction “Deposit consignments” (ZAW3219).
+A "deposit point" must be provided for the delivery instruction "Deposit consignments" (ZAW3219).

 E2009